mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 .. figure:: /img/unbalancedResolve.png

-Let's finally review the :code:`reload` operation, which is different to the previous ones.
-In general, we need information from the blockchain for performing operations.
-For example, if a user wants to resolve an escrow, it's necessary to retrieve the information of all the started escrows where the receiver is that user.
-In our approach, we use the PAB service for it.
-The client queries the `status` endpoint receiving the observable state, among other information.
-The :code:`reload` operation reads the blockchain and writes the updated observable state.
-In our example, it corresponds with all the active escrows waiting for being resolved by the connected user.
+Let's finally review the :code:`reload` operation, which doesn't generate any transaction, but it's in charge of reading the blockchain and writing the updated obervable state.
+It corresponds to a list containing the information of every escrow waiting to be resolved by the corresponding user address.

 .. code:: Haskell